13 Dec How privacy consent changes with the GDPR?

 Updated on 25.04.18 after the publication of the final version of the WP29 guidelines on privacy consent

-The Article 29 Working Party (WP29) issued the guidelines on privacy consent under the GDPR that are currently under consultation and, if confirmed, will set a much higher threshold of compliance.
+The Article 29 Working Party (WP29) issued the guidelines on privacy consent under the GDPR that will set a much higher threshold of compliance.

 I have already touched the issues relating to the consent and how it differentiates from legitimate interest in this blog post, while this article specifically focuses on the requirements applicable to consent.
 I summarized the issues also in the video below in Italian as part of my videoblog Diritto al Digitale and in more detail in English in the outline below: